bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The RC MAY send multiple capabilities in the same request.
 There is no preference order specified in this request.
 An AS MAY [respond to any, all, or none of the presented interaction capabilities](#response-interact) in a request, depending on its capabilities and what is allowed to fulfill the request.
+This specification defines the following interaction capabilities:

+`redirect`
+: Indicates that the RC can direct the RQ to an arbitrary URL
+    at the AS for interaction. {{request-interact-redirect}}

+`app`
+: Indicates that the RC can launch an application on the RQ's
+    device for interaction. {{request-interact-app}}

+`callback`
+: Indicates that the RC can receive a callback from the AS
+    after interaction with the RO has concluded. {{request-interact-callback}}

+`user_code`
+: Indicates that the RC can communicate a human-readable short
+    code to the RQ for use with a stable URL at the AS. {{request-interact-usercode}}

+`ui_locales`
+: Indicates the RQ's preferred locales that the AS can use
+    during interaction, particularly before the RO has authenticated. {{request-interact-locales}}

 The following sections detail requests for interaction capabilities.
 Additional interaction capabilities are defined in